snippets Bundled

 Others that can be useful:

-Any variable that has no value — for instance, TM_FILENAME on an untitled document — will resolve to an empty string.
+Any variable that has no value — for instance, TM_FILENAME on an untitled document, or LINE_COMMENT in a CSS file — will resolve to an empty string.

 Variable transformation flags